Jet buffeted by winds before overshooting Halifax runway: investigator

 “I don’t want to speculate or state anything,” he said.
 “I want to engage the crew and speak with them about their decision-making process.”

-Flight KKE 4854, which had arrived from Chicago just after 5 a.m., was to be loaded with live lobster destined for China.
+Flight KKE 4854, which had arrived from Chicago just after 5 a.m. after a two-and-a-half hour flight, was to be loaded with live lobster destined for China.

-As the plane slid down a slight embankment covered in grass, it hit a large localizer antenna, its landing gear collapsed, two of its four engines were torn off and there was a small fire under the tail section — caused by one of the severed engines.

 The safety board, which is an independent agency, says there has been an average of nine overrun incidents every year in Canada since 2013.